Become a Volunteer

 Before becoming a Baby Bird Feeder, you must: DSC_0040

-1. Fill out a 2024 Adult and Minor Baby Bird Feeder Application
+1. Fill out a 2025 Minor Volunteer Application & Release

 3. Ages 12-14 must complete a brief pre-orientation interview by emailing Lynn at volunteer@helpingwildlife.org.